 Most western nations carry this warning on their travel advisory websites too (including Australia's smartraveller).
 Common sense would also tell you that sanitation infrastructure throughout South east Asia (particularly in rural areas such as Vang Vieng) won't be up to the usual western standard.

 I don't think we can expect the locals profiting from river tubing to put up any warning signs about water contamination - in fact along the Nam Song river are signs which say "diving safe" when clearly it is not!

 If there's any good to come from the tragedy of 2 lives lost this month because of river tubing, it's that more young people are aware of the dangers and will take appropriate precaution.
 To that end, I'm going to add a paragraph about what happened to your son to the worldnomads.com travel advice on Laos river tubing http://journals.worldnomads.com/safetyhub/story/61594/Laos/River-Tubing-in-Laos

 .
 Thanks for letting everyone know about it.
 I hope your son recovers quickly and there are no lasting affects.
 Send him my best wishes.

-stupid idiots traveling around and bringing back new parasites and diseases. almost 6 years agoAnswered by Luke via WorldNomads.com
+stupid idiots traveling around and bringing back new parasites and diseases. over 6 years agoAnswered by Luke via WorldNomads.com

 ^ any cases Luke?
 Besides STDs which can be caught anywhere (or STIs, whatever floats your tube), has there been any cases where a traveller or "stupid idiot" has been to beautiful Laos and returned to transmit a new parasite or disease to another?

 Also, very courageous of your son Pamela.
-Deserves a pat on the back. almost 6 years agoAnswered by Steve from 4000 islands via WorldNomads.com
+Deserves a pat on the back. about 6 years agoAnswered by Steve from 4000 islands via WorldNomads.com

 My Brother was the first person to die on the river this year in Laos.
 He had self respect.
 He wasn't drunk, he had only just reached the second bar.